magnetikonline/github-utilities/README.md

 	![Personal access token permissions](https://user-images.githubusercontent.com/1818757/117104375-59b00a00-adbf-11eb-8b59-2f880aceac3f.png)

+	Alternatively, the token value can be supplied via a `AUTH_TOKEN` environment variable.

 - `ORGANIZATION` - where required, specifies the organization to use for repository fetch.
 - `REPOSITORY_TYPE` - when repositories are fetched - defines the context/association to to user to use.